Nuclear triad: Components of a strategic nuclear triad

-The triad enables a nation to deliver a nuclear attack by air from land or sea.
+The triad enables a nation to deliver a nuclear attack by air, land, or sea.
 The United States built its triad to maximize the probability that it could retaliate for a first strike.
 Having three legs also protects against new technology, like an enemy missile-defense system.
 It also gives the commander-in-chief the flexibility to use different types of weapons for the appropriate strike while also maintaining a reserve of nuclear weapons safe from a counter-force strike.